MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/github-server-pull-request-connector.md

   - Incremental crawl runs every 15 minutes by default.
   - Full crawl runs daily to ensure up-to-date indexing.

-## Security consideration
-When you install the GitHub Server Connector’s GCA agent on your device, it will perform a git clone of the target repository directly into the content-storage path you specify.
-Because this path lives on your local system, any other user account or process with read (or higher) permissions to that directory will be able to access the full contents of the cloned repositories, including potentially sensitive source code, configuration files, credentials, or secret data.

-**Best Practices**
-- Strictly isolate clone storage.
-Keep the directory used for GCA’s repository clones separate from any shared or personal files so that only the connector process can touch it.
-Avoid sharing or syncing that folder.
-Don’t grant read access or include it in any network-share or cloud-sync configuration—this ensures no unintended user or service can stumble upon your code.
-- By isolating GCA’s clone output in a locked-down directory, you prevent unintended data exposure to other local users or processes while still allowing the connector to upload repository contents to Microsoft Graph as intended.

 ## Firewall settings